Question: "What are the mainline denominations?"

 The mainline denominations are so-called because they are thought to represent the oldest, most influential branches of Protestantism in the States.
 Other denominations have derived from the mainline denominations.
 For example, the Presbyterian Church of America split from the Presbyterian Church (USA) in 1973.

 Outside of the mainline denominations are the evangelical denominations or fellowships.
 There are several differences between mainliners and evangelicals.
-The mainline denominations are, as a rule, more theologically and politically liberal; they hold a more “modernist” theology, viewing the Bible as a historical document that is neither inspired nor authoritative; they lean toward neo-orthodoxy; and they are prone to ecumenism, the social gospel, and the acceptance of homosexual clergy.
+The mainline denominations are, as a rule, more theologically and politically liberal; they hold a more “modernist” theology, viewing the Bible as a historical document that may not be inerrant and is not “inspired” in the sense that it is the actual words of God; they lean toward neo-orthodoxy; and they are prone to ecumenism, the social gospel, and the acceptance of homosexual clergy.